 This course is aimed at professionals who work with vulnerable people who use or are at risk of using ‘SPICE’ chaotically.
 The course will enable staff to be aware of this trend through an existing knowledge transfer and awareness of how trends like ‘SPICE’ take hold.
-The course will also explore the risks, dangers and consequences of using ‘SPICE’ and will provide staff with practical tools to screen and support their clients.
+The course will also explore the risks, dangers and consequences of using ‘SPICE’ and will provide staff with practical tools to screen and support service users.

 Who is this course for?

 - Frontline staff with a basic understanding of substance misuse issues

 - Frontline staff who are seeing a rise in new drug trends such as ‘SPICE’ within their service user communities

 - Frontline staff who want to learn practical ways to handle ‘SPICE’ issues in their services and communities

 - Know the history of how ‘SPICE’ has become the predominant new psychoactive substance issue in our society

 - Be able to understand the drug families and where ‘SPICE’ fits in